yubrajbhoi/termux-python/README.md

 First make sure you have these dependencies installed with `apt` or `pkg`:

- - `python`, this will install all dependencies needed to build `python-3.13.5`
+ - `python`, this will install all dependencies needed to build `python-3.13.*`
  - `build-essential`, this will install `clang`, `make` etc
  - `stow`, to install the package after building it
  - `libandroid-spawn`, to get `spawn.h` header file

 After that the package can be build with: `bash build.sh`.
 That will build and install it in `python-3.13.5` directory.

-Or you can download the binary package from here:
+Or you can download a binary package from here:

 ## Binaries